Civic Partners grant

 Have rental space?

-Civic Partners funding award amounts determined.
-Recipients were notified.
+Civic Partners 2017 funding award amounts determined.
+Recipients notified.

 Pre-contract worksheets are due.
-Instructions were sent on February 1 and March 7 to individuals each organization has set-up as their primary contact in their Profile in the online granting system.
-Submitted worksheets are your notification to us that you accept our grant and they also identify the project you want to apply your funds to in calendar year 2016.
+Instructions will be sent in early February to individuals each organization has set-up as their primary contact in their Profile in the online granting system.
+Submitted worksheets are your notification to us that you accept our grant and they also identify the project you want to apply your funds to in calendar year 2017.
 IF your project or dates change, please contact Kathy.Hsieh@seattle.gov as soon as possible to discuss options.

-The second year of your Civic Partners funding award amounts are determined.
+An extended year of your Civic Partners funding award amounts are determined.
 Recipients are notified and contracting begins.
-The same timeline and process as year one recommences.
+The same timeline and process as 2016 and 2017 recommences.

 Want to get the word out about your arts or cultural event or exhibit?
 Here are some tips on sending out information to the public and local media.